 Wisconsin Consumer Act

-The Deceptive Trade Practices Act prohibits untrue, deceptive or misleading representations in the sale of goods or services to the public.
-To establish a DTPA claim, the plaintiff must prove that: 1) the defendant made a representation to the public with the intent to sell goods; 2) the representation was untrue, deceptive or misleading, and 3) the representation caused the plaintiff to suffer monetary losses.
+The Deceptive Trade Practices Act prohibits businesses and private sellers from making untrue, deceptive or misleading representations in the sale of goods or services to members of the public.
+To establish a claim, the plaintiff must prove that: 1) the defendant made a representation to a member of the public with the intent to sell goods; 2) the representation was untrue, deceptive, or misleading; and 3) the representation caused the plaintiff to suffer monetary loss.

-If you believe you have been subjected to false or deceptive advertising, contact O'Connor Law Firm at (608) 203-6349 for a free consultation.
+If you were a victim of false or deceptive advertising, contact O'Connor Law Firm at (608) 203-6349 for a free consultation.